altomator/ALTO-HTML/README.md

 ### Synopsis
 This script converts ALTO files (version 3.0 or higher) to HTML.
-It also renders the tags (logical, laoyout, semantic, etc.) which were introduced in ALTO v2.1 format.
+It also renders the tags (logical, layout, semantic, etc.) which were introduced in ALTO v2.1 format.
 See https://www.loc.gov/standards/alto/

 ### Installation
 The script needs xalan-java.

-A Sample document is stored in the "DOCS" folder.
+A sample document is stored in the "DOCS" folder.

 #### XSLT